open-source-modelling/insurance_javascript/README.md

 | ---------------------- | ----------------------------------- | --------------------------------------------------------------------- |
 | Correlated BM          | TBD                                 | Simple script to generate correlated Brownian motion in 2 dimensions  |

-<b> New suggestions for algorithms are welcome </b>
+<b> New suggestions for algorithms are welcome. </b>

-<b>If anybody is interested in publishing an algorithm they implemented, or help with the project, contact us and we will make it happen </b>
+<b>If anybody is interested in publishing an algorithm they implemented, or help with the project, contact us and we will make it happen. </b>

 Queries and suggestions; gregor@osmodelling.com